labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step1.md

 # Implementing Private Attributes

-In Python, attributes that are meant to be internal to a class should be prefixed with an underscore (`_`).
-This naming convention signals to other developers that these attributes are not part of the public API and should not be accessed directly from outside the class.
+In Python, when we design a class, there are certain attributes that are only meant to be used within the class itself.
+These attributes are part of the class's internal implementation.
+To indicate this to other developers, we follow a naming convention.
+We prefix these internal attributes with an underscore (`_`).
+This is like a sign that says these attributes are not part of the public API.
+The public API is the set of methods and attributes that other parts of the code are supposed to interact with.
+So, attributes with an underscore should not be accessed directly from outside the class.

-Let's examine the current `Stock` class in the `stock.py` file:
+Let's take a look at the current `Stock` class in the `stock.py` file.
+This class is used to represent stocks, and it has a class variable named `types`.

 ```python
 class Stock: